 I really wanted to make a souffle because I wanted to challenge myself and to learn something new.
 Souffles are sometimes considered the pinnacle of desserts because of how difficult they can be.
 They are composed of a base and meringue.
 I learned that it is key to nail both parts, so you get that lift and airiness people associate with this dessert.
 The base provides the flavor, and the meringue provides the lift.

-The matcha base
+Making the matcha base

 The base for this matcha souffle is made up of matcha powder, sugar, egg yolks, milk, and flour.
 The goal of this base was to make sure I created a thick base that balanced the sweetness of the sugar and the bitterness of the matcha powder.
 I had some trouble initially with the matcha powder clumping up, so I made sure to sift it well in later tests.
 It still wasn’t perfect in the end, but it still tasted good.
 If you run into this problem, sift it 1-2 times and know that it’s still okay if there are clumps left.

-Making a good meringue
+How to make a good meringue

 The meringue is a crucial part to souffles.
 You want a stiff meringue to provide the lift souffles need.
 First whisk egg whites with a hand mixer or stand mixer on low.
 Once it reaches the ribbon stage, slowly start adding in your sugar.
 You know you’re in the ribbon stage if your egg whites have really tiny bubbles vs the big bubbles you start with.
 You can also lift your whisk out, and if you have soft peaks, you’re there.
 At this point, you can up the speed of your mixer.
 After you add in all your sugar, mix on high until you get stiff peaks.
 You know you have stiff peaks when your meringue doesn’t move after you lift your whisk out.
 The meringue should also have a very pure white color.

-Tips for a good souffle
+Tips for the perfect matcha souffle

 I am new to souffle making, so I watched a few videos before I started.
 I found this one from Bon Appetit the most helpful.
 If you don’t have time to watch the video, I listed a few good tips below.